LAION-AI/CLIP_benchmark/README.md

 ## Credits

 - Thanks to [OpenCLIP](https://github.com/mlfoundations/open_clip) authors, zero-shot accuracy code is adapted from there and pre-trained models are used in the command line interface.
-- Thanks to [SLIP](https://github.com/facebookresearch/SLIP) authors, zero-shot templates and classnames are used from there.
+- Thanks to [SLIP](https://github.com/facebookresearch/SLIP) authors, some zero-shot templates and classnames are from there.
+- Thanks to [Wise-ft](https://github.com/mlfoundations/wise-ft) authors, Imagenet robustness datasets code is adapted from there
 - This package was created with [Cookiecutter]( https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.
 Thanks to the author.